MerchantBanker.ca

 Export readiness should be treated as an upside option rather than a first requirement for every lower-middle-market target.
 Export readiness becomes more relevant once a target has stronger domestic scale, improved production capacity, documented quality systems, and consistent customer service levels.

-This classification helps shape valuation expectations, buyer universe, capital requirements, and long-term exit strategy.
+This classification helps shape valuation expectations, buyer universe, capital requirements, integration planning, and long-term exit strategy.

 6. Production Capacity and Throughput